benediktkr/aws-demo/README.md

 ## What it does

 This repo uses Terraform to deploy a EC2 instances onto a VPC in AWS, with subnets in multiple AZs.
-Then it uses Ansible to provision a Docker Swarm on the nodes.
+Then it uses Ansible to provision a Docker Swarm on the nodes and then deploys the [joshuaconner/hello-world-docker-bottle](https://github.com/joshuaconner/hello-world-docker-bottle) container on the swarm.
+Terraform also creates an ELB to serve HTTP traffic to and from the container.

 ## Configure